-Status: Passed the Assembly with bi-partisan support and is pending in the Senate.
+Status: Passed the Assembly with bi-partisan support and has passed the Senate Judiciary Committee and is pending on the Senate floor.

 Veterans' Hiring Preference for Private Employers (SB 73)

 While the FEHA presently allows employers to grant a hiring preference in favor of Vietnam War-era veterans and as a defense against sex discrimination claims, this bill (entitled the Voluntary Veterans' Preference Employment Policy Act) would update and expand this exemption for almost all veterans (regardless of when served) and as a defense against all FEHA discrimination claims.